 Q. What are the benefits of using Amazon Linux 2?

-Similar to its predecessor, Amazon Linux 2 supports the latest Amazon Elastic Compute Cloud (Amazon EC2) instance features and includes packages that enable easy integration with AWS.
+Similar to Amazon Linux AMI, Amazon Linux 2 supports the latest Amazon Elastic Compute Cloud (Amazon EC2) instance features and includes packages that enable easy integration with AWS.
 It is optimized for use in Amazon EC2 with a latest and tuned Linux kernel version.
 As a result, many customer workloads perform better on Amazon Linux 2.
-Amazon Linux 2 offers long-term support for a duration of 5 years with security and ongoing maintenance updates.
-Amazon Linux 2 is available for use on-premises which means developers can easily write and test applications from their local development environments.
+Amazon Linux 2 offers will be supported until June 30, 2024 with security and maintenance updates.
+Amazon Linux 2 is available as on-prem virtual machine images allowing local development and test.